actsasrob/lircdo/README_lircd.conf.md

 IrScrutinizer is a wonderful tool created by [Dr. Bengt Mårtensson](http://www.bengt-martensson.de/).

 You can download the latest version of IrScrutinizer [here](https://github.com/bengtmartensson/harctoolboxbundle/releases/latest).
-The [AppImage](https://appimage.org/) format can be downloaded and executed on a a Linux 64-bit system such as a Raspberry Pi running the Debian Jessie OS.
+The [AppImage](https://appimage.org/) format can be downloaded and executed on a Linux 64-bit system such as a Raspberry Pi running the Debian Jessie OS.
 This makes it a convenient tool to use on a Raspberry Pi with an attached IR receiver to capute IR signals.
 The captured signals can be exported in the format recognized by LIRC.
+IrScrutinizer requires a graphical interface.
+Recommend installing/configuring VNC on your Raspberry Pi so that you can connect remotely via a graphical terminal.

 You can find IrScrutinizer documentation [here](http://www.harctoolbox.org/IrScrutinizer.html) with a tutorial [here](http://www.hifi-remote.com/wiki/index.php?title=IrScrutinizer_Guide).

 ## Creating lircdo Shell Scripts

 From the information above you should be able to get scripts working to send IR signals using the irsend command.
-The next step is to add metadata that can be used by the lircdo server to find and execute scripts which implement desired intents.
+The next step is to add metadata that can be used by the lircdo service to find and execute scripts which implement desired intents.

 Look at the sample scripts in the lircscripts_examples directory to get started.

 You need to embed metadata in each script.
-This metadata is read by the generate_json_catalog.py script to produce the catalog_internal.json file read by the lircdo server. catalog_internal.json contains the mapping between the lircdo intents and the shell scripts that you provide that implement intents.
+This metadata is read by the generate_json_catalog.py script to produce the catalog_internal.json file read by the lircdo service. catalog_internal.json contains the mapping between the lircdo intents and the shell scripts that you provide that implement intents.
 You do not need to provide a script for every possible combination of intents and slot values.
 Only implement the scripts for the actions that make sense for your A/V equipment.

 metadata lines start with "# meta:" and end with \<key>=\<value> pairs.